World War I in popular culture: Art

 British marine painter Norman Wilkinson invented the concept of "dazzle painting" -— a way of using stripes and disrupted lines to confuse the enemy about the speed and dimensions of a ship.
 Wilkinson, then a lieutenant commander on Royal Navy patrol duty, implemented the precursor of "dazzle" on SS Industry; and in August 1917 HMS Alsatian became the first Navy ship to be painted with a dazzle pattern.
 Solomon J. Solomon advised the British Army on camouflage.
 In December 1916 he established a camouflage school in Hyde Park In 1920, he published a book on the subject, Strategic Camouflage.
 Alan Beeton advanced the science of camouflage.

 An early influence of the War on artists in the United Kingdom was the recruiting campaign of 1914–1915.
-Around a hundred posters were commissioned from artists by the Parliamentary Recruiting Committee of which two and a half million copies were distributed across the country.
+Around a hundred posters were commissioned from artists by the Parliamentary Recruiting Committee, of which two and a half million copies were distributed across the country.
 Private companies also sponsored recruitment posters: Remember Belgium, by the Belgian-born Frank Brangwyn and The Only Road for an Englishman by Gerald Spencer Pryse were two notable examples produced on behalf of the London Electric Railways.
 Although Brangwyn produced over 80 poster designs during the War, he was not an official war artist.
 His grim poster of a Tommy bayoneting an enemy soldier (“Put Strength in the Final Blow: Buy War Bonds”) caused deep offence in both Britain and Germany.
 The Kaiser himself is said to have put a price on Brangwyn's head after seeing the image.

 Brangwyn states in 1917 that Will Dyson's cartoons were "an international asset to this present war."
-His exhibition of "War Satires" in 1915 was followed by him being appointed an Australian official war artist.
+His exhibition of "War Satires" in 1915 was followed by his being appointed an Australian official war artist.